This Step: Get a Learner Permit

 - Proof of Kentucky residence (acceptable documents include a utility bill or agreement, mortgage documents, postmarked letter with your name and current address, deed or property tax bill, or a rental housing agreement; P.O. boxes are not acceptable)

 - Proper fees

-If you are younger than 18, you must also:
+If you are younger than 18 years old, you must also: